What is an exercise echocardiogram?

 will be placed behind your back for support.

-activity of the heart and monitors the heart during the procedure using small, adhesive
+The ECG records the electrical activity of your heart and monitors your heart during

-electrical activity of the heart will be compared to the images displayed on the echocardiogram
+heart will be compared with the images on the echocardiogram monitor.

-The room will be darkened so that the images on the echocardiogram monitor can be
+The room will be darkened so that the technologist can see the images on the echocardiogram

 The technologist will place warmed gel on your chest and then place the transducer